Home » Flute Music

 Below: The tunes are Bessie the Beauty of Rossinare Hill (waltz) and unknown jigs.

-Related
+Related Page

 Desi Wilkinson

-Desi Wilkinson is a well known Irish traditional musician, educator and historian who is originally from Belfast and now lives in County Clare.
+Desi Wilkinson is a well-known Irish traditional musician, educator and historian who is originally from Belfast and now lives in County Clare.
 The lovely piece below is the opening track from Desi's Shady Woods album that also features on Wooden Flute Obsession 2.
 Desi is also a member of CRAN.
 Recommended reading: Interview with Desi Wilkinson.

 Below: The tune is My Lagan Love (air) – played on a Martin Doyle D flute made of Yew wood.

-Related
+Related Pages

 Cathal McConnell